Venafi/cert-manager-venafi-demo/README.md

 ```

 9. If all looks fine run: `make test`
 TIP: `make test` will try to determine node IP to connect to the ingress load balancer.
-However it may fail to do this if you're testing not on the developement cluster,
+However it may fail to do this if you are testing not on the developement cluster,
 like minikube, but on the real multinode cluster.
 In this case you can set NODE_IP variable, for example:
 ```bash
 export NODE_IP=192.168.1.1 && make test -e